Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Introduction

-However, the Surface Plasmon Resonance (SPR) has proved to be a powerful technique in medical research mainly used to analyse events at or near a metal-dielectric interface, where the metal is typically gold film or naoparticles and the dielectric constitutes the analyte under study \cite{karlsson2004spr,masson2020portable,masson2017surface}.
+However, the Surface Plasmon Resonance (SPR) has proved to be a powerful technique in medical research mainly used to analyze events at or near a metal-dielectric interface, where the metal is typically gold film or nanoparticles and the dielectric constitutes the analyte under study \cite{karlsson2004spr,masson2020portable,masson2017surface}.
 It has been used effectively to achieve label-free, real-time measurements of protein binding kinetics which constitutes an important dynamic process occurring near the cell membrane \cite{yang2020label,jason2006overview,douzi2017protein}.
 The SPR technique is based on sensing the minute changes in refractive index $\Delta n$ of the sample which in turn gives information about concentration, affinity and the kinetic parameters of the protein binding event.
 Understanding the dynamic processes such as protein binding is essential in learning how diseases develop at the molecular level and finding the potential treatment strategies \cite{deberardinis2012cellular}.
-Protein binding plays an important role in the area of drug design and delivery and studying this process requires more sophisticated tools to advance the field of medical research \cite{wanat2020biological,schmidt2010significance,zeitlinger2011protein,phillip2012protein}.
+Protein binding plays an important role in the area of drug design and delivery.
+Enhancing the sensitivity of the SPR instrument for analyzing protein binding kinetics can influence the efficacy and safety of a drug and can significantly advance the field of medical research \cite{wanat2020biological,schmidt2010significance,zeitlinger2011protein,phillip2012protein}.